On this page:

 Many of our shipwrecks are under threat from environmental and human interference.
 Since 2016 Heritage Victoria’s Maritime Heritage at Risk program has identified and prioritised site management and protection of our most significant shipwrecks.

-In 2019/20 our key activities included fieldwork, conservation of the Amazon and SS City of Launceston, wreck monitoring, port monitoring and inspections.
+Our key site management activities include fieldwork, conservation, wreck monitoring, port monitoring and inspections.

 Shipwreck monitoring program

 Our Community Shipwreck Monitoring Program works with Queenscliff, Werribee, Port Albert and Port Welshpool Volunteer Coast Guards and the Inverloch Surf Life Saving Club to monitor 14 shipwrecks at risk of human interference.
 Any unauthorised damaging activities including anchoring, fishing and diving are reported by participants and investigated by Heritage Victoria.
 Our wreck monitoring program is funded by the Commonwealth Department of Agriculture, Water and the Environment.

 Increasing popularity in deep diving has meant some previously undisturbed deep-water shipwrecks are now accessible by recreational divers with specialised equipment.
 Unfortunately, Heritage Victoria has received reports that a small number of deep-divers have looted some important wrecks off the Victorian coast.
 To address this issue, the Community Shipwreck Monitoring Program includes Port Albert and Port Welshpool Volunteer Coast Guards.
 As well as visiting deep-water wreck sites, the last two participants also monitor diving vessels operating from their port facilities.